yassminty/I3E_Assignment2/README.md

 access point to the last area can be interacted with.

 • An on-screen congratulatory message that appears when all items are collected.
-• Use of BGM [done] and simple audio effects
 • 2 ai/npc fsm
 https://www.youtube.com/watch?v=-Iwsz4gdgyQ